Ericsson/codechecker/analyzer/tools/build-logger/README.md

 the logger will extend the  compiler argument list in the compilation database  with the pre-configured include paths of the logged compiler.

+### `CC_LOGGER_ABS_PATH`
+If the environment variable is defined, all relative paths in the compilation commands after `-I, -idirafter, -imultilib, -iquote, -isysroot -isystem, -iwithprefix, -iwithprefixbefore, -sysroot, --sysroot` will be converted to absolute PATH when written into the compilation database.